vestrel00/contacts-android/howto/howto-learn-more-about-api-entities.md

 The core library does not explicitly expose count restrictions to consumers.
 However, it is exposed when integrating custom data via the `CustomDataCountRestriction`.

-## Common data kinds Account restrictions
+## Data kinds Account restrictions

 Entries of some data kinds should not be allowed to exist for local RawContacts (those that are not associated with an Account).
 These data kinds are;